ynyky/888ynk888/ai-client/README.md

 ---

 ## Environment variables

-Before running the container, create a `.ai_env` file in the project root.
+Before running the container:

+1. Create a `.ai_env` file in the project root
+2. Add the required variables, especially `ANTHROPIC_API_KEY`

 Example: